thescholaar/verified-academic-history-json/README.md

 ## Notes

-- This repository is published for academic, scholarly, and credential-verification purposes.
+- This repository is published for academic, scholarly, credential-verification, and record-preservation purposes.
-- Redacted, restricted, uncertain, or unreadable fields are represented cautiously in the JSON record.
+- Redacted, restricted, uncertain, disputed, or unreadable fields are represented cautiously in the JSON record.
 - Certain metadata fields may include administrative presentation rules intended to govern contextual association without altering the underlying academic record.
+- Broker-related identity-fragment metadata, where present, are governance metadata rather than affirmative republication of broker data.
 - The DOI-linked ResearchGate record remains the primary citation anchor for the associated scholarly metadata.

 ## Initial Release